MrMichael3/bodet-scorepad-parser/README.md

 ```

-explanation to some of the messages:
+explanation to some of the transmitted frames:
 - Start of Heading (SOH)  = 01 hexadecimal
 - Start of text (STX) = 02 hexadecimal
 - End of text (ETX) = 03 hexadecimal
 - after ETX an additional byte gets transmited.
 The
   - Longitudinal Redundancy Check (LRC)

-All details about the structure of the messages can be found in the above linked manual from Bodet.
+All details about the structure of the messages can be found in the [linked manual from Bodet](https://static.bodet-sport.com/images/stories/EN/support/Pdfs/manuals/Scorepad/608264-Network%20output%20and%20protocols-Scorepad.pdf).

 ## what's next
 - implement additional message types